sailpoint-oss/golang-sdk/api_v2025/docs/Methods/ReportsDataExtractionAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    taskResultId := ef38f94347e94562b5bb8424a56397d8 # string | Unique identifier of the task result which handled report # string | Unique identifier of the task result which handled report fileFormat := csv # string | Output format of the requested report file # string | Output format of the requested report file name := Identities Details Report # string | preferred Report file name, by default will be used report name from task result. (optional) # string | preferred Report file name, by default will be used report name from task result. (optional) auditable := true # bool | Enables auditing for current report download.
+    taskResultId := `ef38f94347e94562b5bb8424a56397d8` // string | Unique identifier of the task result which handled report # string | Unique identifier of the task result which handled report fileFormat := `csv` // string | Output format of the requested report file # string | Output format of the requested report file name := `Identities Details Report` // string | preferred Report file name, by default will be used report name from task result. (optional) # string | preferred Report file name, by default will be used report name from task result. (optional) auditable := true // bool | Enables auditing for current report download.
 Will create an audit event and sent it to the REPORT cloud-audit kafka topic.
 Event will be created if there is any result present by requested taskResultId. (optional) (default to false) # bool | Enables auditing for current report download.
 Will create an audit event and sent it to the REPORT cloud-audit kafka topic.
 Event will be created if there is any result present by requested taskResultId. (optional) (default to false)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.V2025.ReportsDataExtractionAPI.GetReport(context.Background(), taskResultId).FileFormat(fileFormat).Execute()
-	resp, r, err := apiClient..ReportsDataExtractionAPI.GetReport(context.Background(), taskResultId).FileFormat(fileFormat).Name(name).Auditable(auditable).Execute()
+	//resp, r, err := apiClient.V2025.ReportsDataExtractionAPI.GetReport(context.Background(), taskResultId).FileFormat(fileFormat).Name(name).Auditable(auditable).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `ReportsDataExtractionAPI.GetReport``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)